Spend a moment in meditation...

 This excellent new print edition of the Gospel of Mary of Magdala by the widely respected scholar Karen King is the best authoritative edition available.
 It incorporates translations of the ancient Coptic Gospel of Mary discovered in 1896, along with the two small third-century Greek fragments of the text found at Oxyrhynchus.
 Included is a superb introduction along with extensive commentary on the text and its implications for modern understandings of early Christianity.
 Highly Recommended.
 Visit the Gnostic Society Bookstore for more information.
 Also visit our Gospel of Mary Magdalene page, where we have more information on the Gospel of Mary and a preview excerpt from Dr. King's introduction to her book.

-The Nag Hammadi Scriptures, edited by Marvin Meyer, introduction by Elaine Pagels.
+The Nag Hammadi Scriptures edited by Marvin Meyer, introduction by Elaine Pagels.

-The Nag Hammadi Library, edited by James RobinsonThe epochal new edition of the entire Nag Hammadi library has finally arrived!
+The Nag Hammadi Library, edited by James RobinsonThis is the epochal 2007 edition of the entire Nag Hammadi library.
 Dr. Marvin Meyer has done a masterful job in producing a volume that will serve for many decades as the standard source.
 Scholarly understanding of the Gnostic texts found at Nag Hammadi has vastly matured since their original publication as the Nag Hammadi Library in 1977.
 This new edition fully reflects that refinement in "the scholarly ear" for both the forgotten ancient tongue and the spiritual tradition preserved in the Gnostic Coptic texts.
 In every possible way, publication of The Nag Hammadi Scriptures represents a milestone in modern understanding of Gnostic tradition.
 Elaine Pagels, the author and professor who introduced a generation of readers to the Gnostic Gospels, appropriately pens the introduction to this landmark edition.
 Every student of Gnosticism will want to own this book, but before jumping into the big volume, we still highly recommend a study of some of the briefer introductory readings listed in the Bookstore.
 Get the book

 Dr. Pagels gives us another fine study of early Christianity, focusing on the most controversial New Testament text, the Book of Revelation.
 In her critique of the Book of Revelation, she opens a discussion of the other revelatory texts, the Gnostic texts, that were excluded from the Christian canon.
 Dr. Pagels looks at the sociology and politics and dogmatics of the age, but it is her discussion of the message of the many alternative Christian texts - the Gnostic texts - that we find most valuable.
 Listen to the interview with Dr. Pagels on NPR for a fine discussion of what Dr. Pagels was trying to explore in her new work.
 Get the book

-Publication of C. G Jung's Red Book: Liber Novus - Vision, Psychology and Gnosis
+C. G Jung's Red Book: Liber Novus - Vision, Psychology and Gnosis

 The Red Book - C.G.
 JungThis is the book many of us have awaited for decades, and its importance cannot be overstated.